2023 T1 League draft

 The 2023 T1 League draft was the third edition of the T1 League's annual draft.
 It was held on July 14, 2023, at Songshan Cultural and Creative Park Warehouse 1 in Taipei City.
 There were six teams joined the draft, including the Kaohsiung Aquas, New Taipei CTBC DEA, Taichung Suns, Tainan TSG GhostHawks, Taipei City team, (Note: On June 26, 2023, the T1 League announced that the Taishin Sports Entertainment Co., Ltd. took over the participation rights of the TaiwanBeer HeroBears.
 On July 8, the T1 League announced that the Taishin basketball team would participate in the draft with the name of Taipei City.
 On August 24, the name of Taipei Taishin basketball team was announced as Taipei Taishin Mars.
 The team changed name to Taipei Mars on October.) and the TaiwanBeer Leopards.
 (Note: On July 4, 2023, the Taoyuan Leopards announced to cooperate with the Taiwan Beer basketball association, and the Taoyuan Leopards changed the name to TaiwanBeer Leopards.)
 There were 41 players participated in the draft, and 7 players were chosen in 2 rounds.

+Draft order

+The draft order was based on the ranking of the 2022–23 season.
+On June 26, 2023, the T1 League announced that the Taishin Sports Entertainment Co., Ltd. took over the participation rights of the TaiwanBeer HeroBears.
+On June 27, the T1 League announced that the Taishin basketball team acquired the draft rights from the TaiwanBeer HeroBears (first-round 4th pick and second-round pick traded from Taichung Wagor Suns).
+And the Taishin basketball team acquired the second pick and the last pick (additional draft rights) in each round.